RajnandiniG/VisionVerbalizer/README.md

 B. Sending the Request: The "getCaptionForImage" function creates a FormData object, appends the image file to it, and makes a POST request to the backend endpoint /generate-caption using axios.

-C. HTTP POST Request: The "axios.post" function sends an HTTP POST request to 'http://localhost:1330/generate-caption'.
+C. HTTP POST Request: The "axios.post" function sends an HTTP POST request.
 This is the endpoint on the backend where the image file will be sent.
 The Content-Type header is set to multipart/form-data, which indicates that the request contains file data.

 "displayCaption": The displayCaption function updates the user interface with the returned caption or error message.